tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 ## Running Advanced Examples

 > [!CAUTION]
 > Some examples cause **irreversible changes** to the chip.
-Proceed only after you read [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the Libtropic documentation and you understand the consequences.
+Proceed only after reading the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the Libtropic documentation and you understand the consequences.
 The documentation describes which examples are irreversible and what each example does.

-Other examples can be run using the same script as examples above:
+Other examples can be run using the same script as the examples above:

 ```bash
 ./flash.sh <path_to_ELF>
 ```

 > [!IMPORTANT]
-> You may encounter issues with examples that establish a Secure Session - refer to [Establishing Your First Secure Channel Session](https://tropicsquare.github.io/libtropic/latest/get_started/default_pairing_keys/#establishing-your-first-secure-channel-session) section in libtropic documentation for more information.
+> You may encounter issues with examples that establish a Secure Session — refer to [Establishing Your First Secure Channel Session](https://tropicsquare.github.io/libtropic/latest/get_started/default_pairing_keys/#establishing-your-first-secure-channel-session) in the Libtropic documentation for more information.

 ## Building Functional Tests

 > [!CAUTION]
-> **DANGER!** Functional tests are for internal use only and we provide them only for reference.
+> **DANGER!** Functional tests are for internal use only and are provided only for reference.
 Some tests can **destroy** your chip. **Do not run the tests** unless you are absolutely sure what you are doing.
 If you damage your chip with the tests, we are unable to provide any support.

-All functional tests are implemented in the [libtropic](https://github.com/tropicsquare/libtropic) repository.
-For more information about them, refer to the [Functional Tests](https://tropicsquare.github.io/libtropic/latest/for_contributors/functional_tests/) section in the libtropic documentation.
+All functional tests are implemented in the [Libtropic](https://github.com/tropicsquare/libtropic) repository.
+For more information about them, refer to the [Functional Tests](https://tropicsquare.github.io/libtropic/latest/for_contributors/functional_tests/) section in the Libtropic documentation.

 Build all functional tests in one place with the following commands:
 ```bash